andreagrisafi/SALTED/README.rst

 - For a given atomic species X, cycle over angular momenta L

-- For a given combination (X,L), cycle over radial functions n
+- For each (X,L), cycle over radial functions n

-- Cycle over the angular functions sorted as -L,...,0,...,+L
+- For each (X,L,n), cycle over the angular functions sorted as -L,...,0,...,+L

-The possible basis set choices appear in :code:`./salted/basis.py` and are consistent with the electronic-structure codes that are to date interfaced with SALTED, i.e., **PySCF**, **FHI-aims**, **CP2K**.
-If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information or manually add the proper basis set dimensions to the file.
+The possible density-fitting basis set choices appear in :code:`./salted/basis.py` and are consistent with the electronic-structure codes that are to date interfaced with SALTED, i.e., **PySCF**, **FHI-aims**, **CP2K**.
+If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information to the file.
+In alternative, it is enough to directly edit the file to add the proper basis set sizes.

 Usage
 -----
 For a detailed description of how to use SALTED, refer to the examples corresponding to the electronic structure code you wish to use.
 SALTED functions may be called either directly from a terminal script, or by importing SALTED modules in python.
 SALTED input variables must be defined in a :code:`inp.py` file located in the working directory.
+The density-fitting basis set must be specified as :code:`dfbasis="DFBASISNAME"`, as appear in the corresponding entry in :code:`./salted/basis.py`.
 Input structures are required in XYZ format and are read by SALTED as :code:`filename="COORDSFILENAME.xyz"`.
-SALTED outputs are saved in the directory specified by the input variable :code:`saltedpath`.
+The SALTED outputs are saved in the directory specified by the input variable :code:`saltedpath`.
 A general SALTED workflow reads as follows:

 - Import SALTED modules